René Allard, PhD

 J. Jason Lundy, PhD is a measurement scientist specializing in the development and analysis of COAs.
 Before co-founding Outcometrix, Jason was the Director of the ePRO Consortium and the Associate Director of the PRO Consortium at C-Path.
 In these roles, Jason worked on numerous COA qualification projects in collaboration with FDA and industry colleagues.
 His experience navigating the DDT Qualification process provided the opportunity to engage in frequent FDA discussions on the evidence needed for the regulatory review of COA measures.

-Matt is a Chartered and Practitioner Health Psychologist, a Chartered Scientist, a Fellow of both the Royal Societies of Medicine and Public Health, and an Associate Fellow of the British Psychological Society.
-Matt is the Global Head of Clinical Outcomes at Sanofi, focusing on understanding and measuring patient-relevant outcomes and experiences in a scientifically sound way.
-This includes both outcome evaluation for clinical drug development and the support of patients in routine clinical practice.
+Matthew Reaney is Scientific Lead of Patient-Centered Endpoints at IQVIA, where he works to amplify the patient's story through science and technology to improve outcomes in clinical drug development and routine clinical practice.
+He is also the co-Chair of the DIA Study Endpoints Community, a Chartered and Practitioner Health Psychologist, a Chartered Scientist, a Fellow of both the Royal Societies of Medicine and Public Health, and an Associate Fellow of the British Psychological Society.
 Matt is particularly interested in understanding and embracing patient heterogeneity in defining outcome measures such as benefit-risk and patient perception and preference.

 Ashley F. Slagle, PhD, MS